Hispanics and Latinos in San Diego: After the Mexican–American War

+During World War II, many Hispanics in San Diego were employed in military installations, aircraft manufacturing, agriculture, and food processing industries, including tuna canneries.

+During the 1960s and 1970s, local activists participated in the Chicano Movement, advocating for civil rights, educational reform, and community development.
+Activists and organizations, such as the Chicano Movement, fought for equal rights, educational opportunities, and improved living conditions.

-Political representation among Latinos saw meaningful advances.
-Peter “Pete” Chacón became the first Latino elected to represent San Diego’s 79th Assembly District in 1969, later serving until 1992 and playing a key role in bilingual education legislation.
+Political representation among Latinos expanded in the late 20th century.
+Peter "Pete" Chacón became the first Latino elected to represent San Diego's 79th Assembly District in 1969, later serving until 1992 and playing a key role in bilingual education legislation.
 In 1996, Mary Salas was elected to the Chula Vista City Council, and in 2014 she became the city's first Latina mayor.

-Beginning in the late 2010s, San Diego became a key location in the reception and processing of migrant caravans composed largely of individuals from Honduras, Guatemala, and El Salvador.
+Beginning in the late 2010s, San Diego served as a reception point in the processing of migrant caravans composed largely of individuals from Honduras, Guatemala, and El Salvador.
 In November 2018, approximately 7,000 migrants arrived in Tijuana, many of whom sought entry through the San Ysidro Port of Entry.
-This prompted coordinated responses from humanitarian and legal organizations in San Diego and neighboring areas.
-Nonprofits such as the San Diego Rapid Response Network and Border Angels provided legal assistance, temporary shelter, and logistical support as Customs and Border Protection released asylum seekers into the region.
+Local nonprofit and legal organizations coordinated assistance efforts, such as the San Diego Rapid Response Network and Border Angels provided legal assistance, temporary shelter, and logistical support as Customs and Border Protection released asylum seekers into the region.
 The situation placed strain on local service providers and led to increased collaboration among civic, legal, and nonprofit entities on both sides of the border.

-The growth of Hispanic-serving community institutions helped address systemic challenges.
-For example, the 2023 State of San Diego Latinos Report highlighted that Latinos constitute roughly 35 % of the county population (over 1.14 million) but continue to face income and homeownership disparities—averaging $28,000 less in income and a 43 % homeownership rate versus 59 % among non-Latinos.
+The growth of Hispanic-serving community institutions provide demographic and socioeconomic data.
+For example, the 2023 State of San Diego Latinos Report highlighted that Latinos constitute roughly 35 % of the county population (over 1.14 million) but continue to face income and homeownership disparities, averaging $28,000 less in income and a 43 % homeownership rate versus 59 % among non-Latinos.
+To accompany the lesser homeownership rate, the average rent in Latino neighborhoods has skyrocketed in the past decade.
+Latinos have one of the highest rates for living in cost-burdened households, with ~44% of Hispanic-identifying residents being subject to it.

+From 2024 to 2025, San Diego has seen a massive decline in immigration for the first time in over 10 years, with the immigrant numbers dropping over 11,000 from the year before.
+This is due in large part to the executive orders President Trump signed targeting migration at the border after his second inauguration in January 2025, as well as the growing unaffordability of the city.

+Since early 2025, there has been a dramatic increase in the amount of targeted detentions of Latinos in San Diego.
+There have been over 4500 arrests made by federal immigration officers on the San Diego region's Hispanic population from May to October of 2025, with the rate of arrests per day outpacing the counties of Los Angeles, Orange, San Bernardino, Riverside, Ventura, Santa Barbara and San Luis Obispo combined all throughout September.